Standing-Storm/Magiclysm-Spells/README.md

 1) Reading the Earthbones: Reveal the world map (at max level, as well as a lookout tower)

+WEAPONS

+1) Druidic Runefang: A crafted melee weapon focus for druids, allowing them to cast spells while using it.

 AMMO

 1) Tangler arrows: Arrows with a druid rune on the arrowhead, they unleash a storm of slowing vegetation on their target on impact.